plumatic/dommy/README.md

 See CHANGELOG.md or <https://github.com/Prismatic/dommy/pull/85> for more
 details.

+If you are looking for hiccup-style templating features, check out https://github.com/jeluard/hipo/

 ### Selection

 DOM nodes are selected using macros, which expand to the correct native dom calls.
 Because selectors don't wrap returned nodes, there is a distinction between single and multiple selections.
 A selector can be a keyword, string or vector.